strimzi/strimzi.github.io/_posts/2023-12-06-where-is-Strimzi-1.0.0.md

 ### Does it mean Strimzi is not production-ready?

 Absolutely not!
-We realize the 0.x version might seem scary and might put people off.
+We realize the 0.x version might seem concerning and might deter some people.
 However, the version number itself does not say much about the project maturity or about how good the project is.
-All of us in Strimzi believe that Strimzi production-ready.
+Strimzi is production-ready!
 And you can check the logos of some of our production users on our website as proof.

 And despite being only at 0.x version, we do our best to maintain backward compatibility on the API level as well in how the Strimzi operators work.